brucewithrow/harrypotter/README.md

 ## Run the app

+1. Navigate to the directory where 'index.js' resides
+2. Start the web server `$> nodemon index.js`
-Open your browser and navigate to `localhost:3000`
+3. Open your browser and navigate to `localhost:3000`